ark-lang/ark-docs/functions.md

     func add(a: int, b: int) -> int => return a + b;

 ## Function Prototypes
-Function prototypes are similar to a function, however they don't specify what instructions the function will perform.
+Function prototypes are a function forward-declaration, however they don't specify what instructions the function will perform.
 These are most commonly used to bind C functions.
 The syntax is similar, yet, instead of specifying a block with curly braces, you terminate the function signature with a semi-colon `;`.